top of page

 The entire life cycle of a blue morpho butterfly from egg to adult to death is just 115 days.
 (Once they break out of the cocoon as adults, they live only about a month.)

-The blue morpho butterfly is a large butterfly species with a wingspan of up to 8 inches, yet some individuals can have a wingspan as small as 3 inches.
+The Blue Morpho is a large butterfly species with a wingspan of up to 8 inches, yet some individuals can have a wingspan as small as 5 inches.

 Though beautiful, they can be smelly.
 When threatened, adult Morpho butterflies will release a pungent smell from a gland located between their front legs.
 The odor helps deter predators.